resthub/resthub.org/backbone-stack.rst

    // take the first el form element and copy values into provided myModel instance this.populateModel(null, myModel);

-   // get the form element maching provided selector (form with id "myForm") and copy values into provided myModel instance this.populateModel("#myForm", myModel);
+   // get the form element matching the provided selector (form with id "myForm") and copy values into provided myModel instance this.populateModel("#myForm", myModel);

    // get the provided jquery form element and copy values into provided myModel instance